adarsh-2201/web7_Personal-website-with-randomly-generated-design/README.md

 ___

 ## **Download Links** :
-You can access our project form your local machine !
+You can access our project from your local machine !
 >https : https://github.com/Dev-Daftari/IITISoC--Personal-Website-Project---Team-2.git

 ```bash